 Wes Oden has served as senior pastor of the Houghton Wesleyan Church since 1996.
-He is a graduate of George Fox Uniunsity of the Houghton and Seminary and Coshery Seminary and wife Cindy, discipleship pastor at the church, have two sons: John '08 and Andrew, a senior at Fillmore Central School.
+He is a graduate of George Fox Uniunsitive has his proster bis disinity from Ashury Seminary and wife Cindy, discipleship pastor at the church, have two sons: John '08 and Andrew, a senior at Fillmore Central School.